GM reverses gears on outsourcing, plans sweeping IT overhaul

-DETROIT (Reuters) - General Motors Co (GM.N), a pioneer in outsourcing information technology, said it is beginning to reverse that trend with plans to at least double the number of in-house IT experts over the next three years.
+DETROIT, July 12 (Reuters) - General Motors Co, a pioneer in outsourcing information technology, said it is beginning to reverse that trend with plans to at least double the number of in-house IT experts over the next three years.

 GM now outsources about 90 percent of its IT services and provides 10 percent of that work in-house.
 Within the next three to five years, GM hopes to reverse those percentages in part by hiring “thousands” of new software developers, database experts and others globally, GM spokeswoman Juli Huston-Rough said.